SubleXBle/Debian-Updater/README.md

 + -o, --onlyupdate : Only updates the package sources (apt-get update) without updating the packages.
 + -n, --no-autoremove : No autoremove will be performed.
 + -l, --license : Displays the license.
++ -d, --dist-upgrade : Runs apt-get dist-upgrade only on this run (even if set to no in config)

 ## Clear Output 📋
 The output of the script (when not in --silent mode as a cron job) is clearly designed.
 The log file is easy to read; for multiple runs that end up in one log, a separator line as well as the date and time are inserted.
 Additionally, there is a daily log rotation.
 An English output is currently being worked on; it can already be set via the config file (DEB_UPD_config.sh) and the variable $UV_LNG.